Service card or Carta Regionale dei Servizi

-Lombardy’s eHealth system (SISS) is one of the best practice case in Europe for the implementation of secure eHealth services including EHRs ( Electronic Health Records) and ePrescriptions.
+Lombardy’s eHealth system (SISS) is one of the best practice cases in Europe for the implementation of secure eHealth services, including EHRs ( Electronic Health Records) and prescriptions.
 It clearly illustrates the effective use of a secure eHealth card.

 Privacy for patients

-The adoption of smart service cards has a vital role in the system security mechanisms such as citizen’s consent to processing their health data in accordance to the law (Art.
-29) , identification and authorization of users, data security, limited access.
+The adoption of smart service cards has a vital role in system security mechanisms such as citizen’s consent to processing their health data following the law (Art.
+29), identification and authorization of users, data security, limited access.

 Access rights are defined according to the healthcare professional’s role.

-- General practitioners can see all patient’s data.
+- General practitioners can see all the patient’s data.

 - Specialists only see data with the patient’s card (consent).